-Suppose you want to understand more about Nepal's traditional culture and clothing.
+Want to understand more about Nepal’s traditional culture and clothing?
 In that case, the Ling app features clothing of some of its Nepali ethnic groups, which reflect essential aspects of their culture.

-Every country has its traditional attire, such as "ao dai" in Vietnam, "Sinh" and "Salong" in Laos, and "longyi" in Myanmar.
-There are significant variations in traditional Nepalese clothing, which is paired with closed neck jewelry and other accessories because Nepal is a multi-ethnic country with over 100 ethnic groups.
+Every country has its traditional attire, such as “ao dai” in Vietnam, “Sinh” and “Salong” in Laos, and “longyi” in Myanmar.
+There are significant variations in traditional Nepalese clothing, paired with closed-neck jewelry and other accessories because Nepal is a multi-ethnic country with over 100 ethnic groups.

 More than 100 ethnic groups make up the population of Nepal, and they have their language, culture, and customs.
 However, including their native clothing indicates that Nepal’s national costumes cover more than Daura suruwal, gunyun cholo, and Dhaka topi.
 Keep reading this blog article to learn more about the independent identity of traditional Nepalese clothing.